-What do you know about Bank of New York Mellon Chief Executive Officer Charles Scharf?
+What do you know about Wells Fargo Chief Executive Officer Charles Scharf?
 If you think he’s just another CEO, you might want to think again.
 As it turns out, he is one of the most unique individuals to hold this type of position to come along in a very long time.
 If you’re curious, read through the list below.
 You might be pleasantly surprised what you find out.

 1. He started working in business before he had even graduated from college

 Most people go to college, get an education, and then begin their job search.
 He decided that he didn’t really want to wait and started moving things along at a pace that was more suited to his liking.
 As a result, he ended up working while he was still in college.